 It’s attention that’s worth giving.

-Steve recently co-hosted a webinar with Breathe's CEO, Jonathan Richard in which they discussed many of the themes and points raised in this article.
-If you would like to watch the blog, it is available via this link.
+Steve recently co-hosted a recorded webinar with Breathe's CEO, Jonathan Richards, about the importance of feedback in the workplace, where they discussed many of the themes and points raised in this article.